One Perfect Day in Porto: An itinerary that will make you fall in love with this city

 Mid-Morning

-After breakfast, head to the Portuguese Center of Photography [Goolge Maps location] to start your exploration with a free walking tour by Guru Walks.
-Tours start next to the statue of Camilo Castelo Branco, a few meters from the Clérigos Tower (look for a guide with a yellow umbrella) and take around 2.5 hours.
+After breakfast, head to the Portuguese Centre of Photography [Google Maps location] to start exploring with a free walking tour.
+Tours start next to the statue of Camilo Castelo Branco, a few meters from the Clérigos Tower, at 10:30 (look for a guide with a yellow umbrella) and take around 2.5 hours.

-Knowledgeable and enthusiastic, your morning tour guide will give you a great overview of the history of the city as you walk past some of the main sights.
+Knowledgeable and enthusiastic, your morning tour guide will provide an excellent overview of the city’s history as you walk past some of its main sights.
 No wonder Porto’s historic centre was made a UNESCO World Heritage Site in 1996.
-Don’t forget to tip your guide if you’ve enjoyed the tour.
+Don’t forget to tip your guide if you enjoyed the tour.

 Clerigos Tower, Porto, Portugal